 Mexico gets Trump's trade ire.
 Japan and Germany, a pass

-There are 5 comments on the The Gazette story from 10 hrs ago, titled Mexico gets Trump's trade ire.
+There are 8 comments on the Star Tribune story from 17 hrs ago, titled Mexico gets Trump's trade ire.
 Japan and Germany, a pass.
-In it, The Gazette reports that:
+In it, Star Tribune reports that:

 The focus on China is understandable: The U.S. trade deficit in goods with China is five times bigger than any other.
 The U.S. trade gap with Mexico , though, is smaller than the ones with Japan and Germany .